 Main Features of Workday Integration Architecture

-Workday Integration architecture was made to help seamlessly connect your business systems and manage complex integrations to and from your Workday system, all without the use of confusing middleware tools.
+Workday Integration architecture was made to help seamlessly connect your business systems and manage complicated integrations to and from your Workday system, all without the use of confusing middleware tools.
 Workday Integration tools operate as a Platform as a Service (PaaS) for integration and are powered by an enterprise service bus (ESB) that is embedded in the heart of the system.

 - Workday data sources